tholden/tholden.github.io/index.md

 ### Data consistent modelling of medium-frequency cycles and their origins

+### Online appendices to “Reconciling near trend-stationary growth with medium-frequency cycles” and “Data consistent modelling of medium-frequency cycles and their origins”

 ## Rought or Dormant Papers
 The papers below are either extremely rough, or are dormant (for now).
 There may still be something of interest in them.